home-assistant/developers.home-assistant/docs/core/entity/fan.md

 The fan entity model has changed to use percentages in the range from 0 (off)-100 instead of the named speeds.
 The new model replaces `speed` and `speed_list` with `percentage`, `preset_mode`, and `preset_modes`.
 This change allowed us to expand the number of supported speeds to accommodate additional fan models in Home Assistant.

-The properties will remain until at least the end of 2021 when they will be fully phased out to maintain backwards compatibility with older versions.
-Integrations that are converted to use percentages and preset modes before these properties have been fully phased out, should make use of the `@fan_compat` decorator for the [Turn on](#turn-on) function.
+The deprecated properties will remain until at least the end of 2021 when they will be fully phased out to maintain backwards compatibility with older versions.
+Integrations should update their the [Turn on](#turn-on) function to consume `percentage` or `preset_mode` instead of `speed`.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------